gaoxuan/FavorLayout/README.md

 favorlayout.setViewType(YourImageView.class.getName());
 ```

-## Tips
+## Update

-- You can set false of favorTip in the xml
+- You can set false of favorTip in the xml to hide the white ImageView and the number TextView
 - These Heart View can also be customized